 - How do I apply to the Neuroscience Graduate Program?

 Follow these instructions.
 Be sure to choose “Neuroscience” or “Neuroimmunology” as the first of the three Research Interests on your application.
 Make sure you mention your desire to pursue a PhD in Neuroscience in your Statement of Purpose.
 Your application will be sorted based on your first area of interest, and if you wish to be considered for admission to the NGP, you must indicate Neuroscience as your primary area of interest.

 - I am an international applicant.
 Should I apply online or send a hard copy of the application?

 - Where should I send supplemental documents (i.e., transcripts)?

 Applicants must upload unofficial transcripts of their entire post-secondary academic record to the online application, including all undergraduate- and graduate-level coursework.
 Transcripts that are not stated in English must be accompanied by a translation into English.

 Please do not request and mail official transcripts as part of the application process.
 Unofficial transcripts are sufficient for the faculty’s review of your application.
-If you are offered admission to the Graduate School, you will be asked at that time to send official transcripts from each college or university you have attended to the GSAS Admissions Office.
+If you are offered admission to the BIMS program, you will be asked at that time to send official transcripts from each college or university you have attended to the Admissions Office.